-Angkor Wat’s design inspiration was drawn from the temple mountain (the standard design for all empire state temples) and Hindu beliefs.
+Angkor Wat’s inspiration was inspired by the temple mountain (the standard design for all empire state temples) and Hindu beliefs.

-Also, the temple is a representation of Mount Meru believed to be the home of the Hindu gods.
-Its central quincunx of towers represents the five Mount Meru peaks, while walls and moat symbolize the surrounding mountain ranges and the vast ocean waters.
+Also, the temple represents Mount Meru believed to be the home of the Hindu gods.
+Its central quincunx of towers represents the five Mount Meru peaks, while walls and moats symbolize the surrounding mountain ranges and the vast ocean waters.

 The bas reliefs are also in a counter-clockwise direction.
 This reverse order in Hindus concurs with the rituals during the Brahminic funeral services.

-Researchers believe that the alignment, dimensions, and bas relief symbolized a new reign of peace under King Suryavarman II.
-Whatever the design really means, only the king himself could tell us.
+Researchers believe the alignment, dimensions, and bas-relief symbolized a new reign of peace under King Suryavarman II.
+Whatever the design means, only the king himself could tell us.

 The only surviving Angkor Wat site plan is stored in the Suifu Meitoku-kai Shotokan Museum in Mito, Japan.
 It dates back to 1715 and is credited to Fujiwara Tadayoshi.